The Best Ways to Work From Home With Your Partner

 Last fall, I took a particular liking to Spotify playlists along the lines of ‘bossa nova jazz,’ which makes me feel like I’m sitting at a cafe in Brazil.
 No complaints.

-What we suggest: If there are no meetings, agree on if you’ll play music from a speaker like the JBL Flip that we recommend.
-If not, listen to your motivating tunes via some noise-cancelling headphones.
+What we suggest: If there are no meetings, agree on if you’ll play music from a portable bluetooth speaker Affiliate link to cut through the silence.
+If not, listen to your motivating tunes via some noise-cancelling headphones Affiliate link.

 Decide when ‘lunch hour’ is (or if there will be one).